ilvar/technical-challenge/Readme.md

 How we can improve this?

 I've tried other tree building approaches (tree of demands) but they're also quite complex.
 So let's just refactor and add some pruning.
-There is a ~3x iterations count reduction in the e2e tests, worst case is the same though.

-Potential improvement: use bitmasks instead of checking solutions item per item.
+I've also improved solution check by using bitmasks instead of manual checks.